sudhanshunitinatalkar/the-bluetooth-handheld-controller/README.md

    - Install the `BleGamepad` library from the Arduino Library Manager.

 4. **Configure the Pins**
-   - Ensure the pins are connected as per the following configuration or you can define your own configuration of the pins:
+   - Ensure the pins are connected as per the following configuration:
      ```cpp
      #define LEFT_JOYSTICK_VRX 34
      #define LEFT_JOYSTICK_VRY 35